SuperNeurons: FFT-based Gradient Sparsification in the Distributed Training of Deep Neural Networks: Methodology

-We propose doing sparsification in the frequency domain because it preserves the shape of original signal even after removing many frequency components (Fig.\ref{FFT_Time_Sparsification}).
-Fig.\ref{reconstructed_grad} demonstrates this energy based FFT approach still precisely captures original gradients even removing 70\% frequencies.
-We highlight the FFT sparsification by the leftmost box in Fig.\ref{compression_pipeline}.
-Recent generations of NVIDIA GPU supports mixed precisions, and it increases the FFT throughput up to 2x by computing with the half precision.
-So, we convert 32 bits gradients into 16 bits half to improve the throughput, and the information loss is negligible due to the bounded gradients.
-We introduce a new hyper-parameter, $\theta$, to regulate the dropout ratio of frequencies.
-If $\theta = 0.8$, we keep the top 20\% frequency components in the magnitude, and reset the rest to zeros.
-The selection is implemented with either sorting or top-k.
-Since Thrust \footnote{https://developer.nvidia.com/thrust} and cuFFT \footnote{https://developer.nvidia.com/cufft} provide highly optimized FFT and sorting kernels toward the GPU architecture, we adopt them in our implementations.
+\textbf{Our approach}: The detailed computation steps of our FFT sparsification are highlighted in Figure~\ref{compression_pipeline}.
+Recent generations of NVIDIA GPUs support mixed-precision; and computing with half-precision increases the FFT throughput up to 2$\times$.
+So, we convert 32-bit (full-precision) gradients into 16-bit (half-precision) gradients to improve the throughput before applying FFT, and the information loss from the conversion is negligible due to the bounded gradients.

+After FFT, the next step is to filter the low energy gradient in the frequency domain.
+We introduce a new hyper-parameter, $\theta$, to regulate the sparsity of frequencies.
+Here, we only describe the procedures, and the tuning of $\theta$ is thoroughly discussed in Section~\ref{diminishing_lr_theorem} and experiments.
+If $\theta = 0.9$, we keep the top 10\% frequency components in magnitude and drop the rest by resetting to zeros (Figure~\ref{compression_pipeline}).
+The selection is implemented with either sorting or Top-k.
+Since Thrust\footnote{\url{https://developer.nvidia.com/thrust}} and cuFFT\footnote{\url{https://developer.nvidia.com/cufft}} provide highly optimized FFT and sorting kernels for the GPU architecture, we adopted them in our implementations.